 Most of us in the antiques business are product-focused rather than market-focused.
 When we are out picking, we look for unique items that we can buy low and sell high.
-Who-might-buy an item is usually an after-thought.
+Who might buy an item is usually an after-thought.

 This methodology is commonplace in the antiques trades.
 Joe Willard, author of The Pickers Bible: How to Pick Antiques Like the Pros suggests that our antiques inventories are harvested.

-"The fact is, the majority of the inventory that many dealers have originated from the front lines of picking.
-What you see in an antiques store or a museum is an assemblage of items.
+"The fact is, the majority of the inventory that many dealers have originated from the front lines of picking," Willard says.
+"What you see in an antiques store or a museum is an assemblage of items.
 It didn’t just happen.
 It was built over many years of gathering, finding, trading and collecting.
 It was all harvested"

 Antiques dealers are very much like this; like farmers, we harvest when the crop is ready to be picked.
 Whenever we are out-and-about and find something that is ripe-for-the-picking, we buy it and add it to our inventory.
 We harvest our crop and hope that someone will buy it at a profitable price.
 Antiques dealers have survived in this fashion for over 100 years.
 Many dealers will operate in this fashion forever.

 “In America today, there is a paradigm shift occurring that will completely restructure the antiques business.
 What are the main drivers of the new paradigm?
 There are two: a soon-to-be crushing overabundance of supply and universal distribution.

-Universal distribution draws customers away from antique stores
+Universal distribution challenges antique stores

 Yard sales: 165,000